Last Updated on 31/10/2025

 Why is Vertical Search Important?

 Vertical search is exactly like having a personal guide who is an expert in specifically what you’re looking for.
 It cuts through the mess and gets right to the issue.
-This is extremely useful in an age when we are continuously overpowered with information.
+This is extremely useful in an age when we are continuously overpowered by information.

 For example, if someone is searching for shoes, wouldn’t they prefer to start on Amazon or Zappos rather than Google?